jfredett/sortah/README.md

 declare it, simply declare a router without a name.
 Ex:

     router :spam_filter, :lenses => [:spam_value] do
-      destination.spam unless email.spam_value < 10
+      if email.spam_value < 10
-      destination.ham
+        send_to :ham
+      else
+        send_to :spam
       end
+    end

     router :lenses => [:word_count] do
       if email.word_count > 100
-        destination.tldr
+        send_to :tldr
       else
+        send_to :spam_filter
       end
     end

-Notice how execution ends as soon as a destination is returned.
+`send_to` will first search for a destination with the given name, if it cannot find one, it will send it search for the corresponding router.